panshuljindal/eloquent-ai/README.md

   - Soft delete for conversations and listing by user.
 - Guardrails and safety
   - Prompt‑injection detection and rejection.
-  - PII/secret redaction in inputs and outputs (emails, phones, common secret patterns).
+  - PII/secret redaction in inputs (emails, phones, common secret patterns).
   - Output sanitation to strip active content/HTML.
 - Summarization
   - Per‑conversation summary endpoint to produce a concise recap with next steps.
 - Simple authentication
   - Signup and login with bcrypt password hashing.
 Returning users can see prior chats.
 - CORS configured for development; adjust for production.

+### Frontend (React + TypeScript)
+- Clean chat UI with conversation list and message history
+- Markdown rendering and light/dark theme (no‑flash dark mode)
+- Auth screens (signup/login) and guest mode support
+- Conversation actions: summarize and delete
+- Streaming UX: token‑by‑token updates via WebSocket, with automatic SSE fallback when WS isn’t available

 ---